By Metta Spencer | 26 October 2017

 After fostering several months of public discussion about items for the Platform, we shall hold a public forum in Toronto.
 A committee of NGO leaders will have winnowed the proposals down to 50 or less, and during the forum we shall discuss them and select only enough to fit on one page.
 Hardly anyone will read a document longer than one page, so let’s please agree to that one-page limit before we start.
 About 25 concise one-line proposals will fit on one page.
 Our purpose is to stimulate a public discussion, then negotiate and adopt the wisest possible 25-item list.
 It will be “owned” jointly by all the NGO partners that sign and ratify it.

 I have compiled a “Prototype Platform for Survival,” just for illustrative purposes.
-(See it at the end of this article.)
+(See the current version here.)
 I doubt that many, if any, of the items on it will appear on the final version of the real Platform, which must be produced democratically by the participants themselves.
 My prototype was created within about twenty minutes just to illustrate the form that the proposals should take.
 They are all short, pithy, specific demands for a new public policy, directed toward a decision-making body such as a national government, a corporation, or a UN agency.
 The policies are all formulated so as to be relevant anywhere in the world, not just to a single community, stakeholder group, government, or social class.

 I hope we can agree to the following criteria for the Platform: